How Can I Get My COVID-19 Vaccine?

 The FDA has authorized COVID-19 vaccines from Pfizer, Moderna and Johnson & Jonson for emergency use in the United States.

-The Pfizer vaccine is authorized for emergency use in those 16 and older.
-Moderna’s and Johnson & Johnson’s vaccine is authorized for emergency use in those 18 and older.
-Researchers have not yet started clinical trials in children under 12.
-Trials in teens have just recently started.
-Since a child’s immune system is different from an adult’s, COVID-19 vaccines for younger children, especially, may require different dosage levels or formulations than the adult versions.
-At this time, we don’t have a clear answer as to when a vaccine will be available for children.
+The Pfizer vaccine is authorized for emergency use in those 12 and older.
+Moderna's and Johnson & Johnson's vaccines are authorized for emergency use in those 18 and older.
+Pfizer has started a global study to evaluate the safety, tolerability and effectiveness of their COVID-19 vaccine in children between the ages of 6 months to 11-years-old.
+But children's immune systems are different than adults and may require different doses or formulations, so we don't have a clear answer yet as to when a vaccine for younger children will be available.

 Is the COVID-19 Vaccine Safe?